pnnl/NATIG/README.md

 **N**etwork **A**ttack **T**estbed **I**n [Power] **G**rid (**NATI[P]G**), a co-simulation environment for distribution power grid network using state-of-the-art simulators.

-It is a standalone, containerized, and reusable environment to enable cyber analysts and researchers to run different cyber security and performance scenarios on powergrid.
+It is a standalone, containerized, and reusable environment to enable cyber analysts and researchers to run different cyber security and performance scenarios on powergrid and generate benchmark datasets.
+It supports IEEE123 and IEEE9500 as the reference powergrid models with communication model using mesh/ring/star topologies.
+The communication model supports CSMA, WiFi, 4G, and 5G (optional) protocols.

 ## Table of contents
 [How to get started](https://github.com/pnnl/NATIG/tree/master/README.md#how-to-get-started)